tbohne/INF_BAS2/background/mobility_modeling.md

 # Modeling Mobility

+A mobility model is designed to describe the movement pattern of mobile users/devices, and how their location, velocity and acceleration change over time.

+- generate artificial movement that can be reproduces at any time
+- performance of a wireless communication system often depends on the characteristics of the movements of the mobile nodes
+- desireable to emulate the movement pattern
+- otherwise simulation results may be misleading

 In performance evaluation of a protocol for an ad hoc network, the protocol should be tested under realistic conditions:
 - sensible transmission range